Blood of Eden: Background

 Gabriel expressed his desire to have "two emotional, needy voices" on "Blood of Eden" and selected Sinead O'Connor to provide the female counterpart.
 O'Connor also served a similar role on "Come Talk to Me", a song that opened Gabriel's Us album.
 O'Connor's voice enters during the chorus and is accompanied by Gabriel in his regular vocal register and Daniel Lanois covering the higher-pitched harmonies.
 An earlier mix of "Blood of Eden", titled "Kiss the Bliss", was recorded in May 1991 and predated the addition of O'Connor's vocals.

 Gabriel recalled that he encountered difficulties in achieving a suitable backing track and that Lanois, who assisted with the song's production, was dubious about the song's merits.
 The two believed that "the rhythmic content verged on sounding trite", so they attempted four or five grooves before settling on a less is more approach to the instrumentation.
 One version of the song from 10 December 1991 was referred to by Gabriel as the "Tears Mix" and had a reggae feel, but this approach was deemed unsuitable.
 The final mix of the song was centered around percussion and synthesisers, with Levon Minassian also contributing musical passages on a duduk.

 Lyrically, the song pulls from the economic woes found on "Don't Give Up", with lines lamenting about not having insurance.
 Biblical themes are also interlaced in the song, including references to crucifixes and the Garden of Eden.
 Gabriel said that he took some lyrical inspiration from Martin Scorsese, who "at one point had a dagger in the shape of a crucifix".
-When commenting on the matter in a 1992 interview, Gabriel expressed his belief that Scorcese's imagery was both "powerful" and "quite theatrical".
+When commenting on the matter in a 1992 interview, Gabriel expressed his belief that Scorsese's imagery was both "powerful" and "quite theatrical".
 He felt that these lyrics bordered on being too melodramatic but nonetheless opted to keep them.
 Gabriel said that he "wanted to use a biblical image in 'Blood of Eden' because it was the time when man and woman were in one body, and in a sense maybe in a relationship."

+Critical reception

+Reviewing the song for The Independent, Andy Gill praised the vocals of O'Connor as "particularly effective", saying that she demonstrated "all the qualities of emotional depth mysteriously absent from her own album of torch-song covers."
+Music Week characterised the song as a "haunting soundscape" and "a vaguely Celtic offering, rendered more so by Sinead O'Connor's vocal support."

+Dave Morrison of Select magazine described Gabriel's vocals as "break[ing] out passionately on 'Blood of Eden' over a finely wrought instrumental web".
+Writing for Entertainment Weekly, David Browne called "Blood of Eden" a "very pretty and understated edge-of-breakup song" that was "one of the album's highlights".